 It's usually important that the words we speak are acknowledged and understood.
 Whether in informal setting where we are conveying some events in our lives or in more formal settings where instructions and orders are being conveyed, it can be important that we know the recipient received and understood the message.
 Some form of acknowledgment lets us know through verbal or non-verbal feedback they are receiving the message we convey.
-Some situations require direct acknowledgement, such as military orders, other situation where less important information is being sent may not require direct acknowledgement, such as excusing yourself from a group.
-In some circumstance it can be critically important that the message is not only received, but correctly understood.
-In the military, orders are often repeated back to ensure the party received the message without error.
-Many times, we respond in informal situations to ensure we understood the message-"Let's meet at 7:00 in the library."
+Some situations require direct acknowledgement, such as military orders, other situation where less important information is being sent may not may direct acknowledgement, such as excusing yourself from a group.
+In some circumstance in the military, orders are often repeated back to ensure the party received the message without error.
+Many times, we respond in informal situations to ensure we understood the message- "Let's meet at 7:00 in the library."
 "Library at 7:00?
 Okay."